MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-KT-Module3.md

         - Calculated interval

+#### Simulation-based inference for a single proportion

+* **Conditions necessary to use simulation-based methods for inference  for a single categorical variable**:

+    * **Independence**: observational units must be independent of one another; the outcome of one observational unit should have no influence on the outcome of another.

+* **Null distribution**: a sampling distribution of simulated sample statistics created under the assumption that the null hypothesis is true

+* **Simulation-based methods to create the null distribution**: a process of using a computer program (e.g., R) to simulate many samples that we would expect based on the null hypothesis.

+    R code to use simulation methods for one categorical variable to find the p-value, `one_proportion_test` (from the `catstats` package), is shown below.

+    ``` r
+    one_proportion_test(probability_success = xx, # Null hypothesis value
+          sample_size = xx, # Enter sample size
+          number_repetitions = 1000, # Enter number of simulations
+          as_extreme_as = xx, # Observed statistic
+          direction = "xx", # Specify direction of alternative hypothesis
+          summary_measure = "proportion") # Reporting proportion or number of successes?
+    ```

 * **Bootstrapping**: creating a simulated sample of the same size as the original sample by sampling with replacement from the original sample.

-* **Simulation methods to create the bootstrap distribution**: a process of using a computer program to simulate many bootstrapped samples.
+* **Simulation-based methods to create the bootstrap distribution**: a process of using a computer program to simulate many bootstrapped samples.

-    R code to use simulation methods for one categorical variable to find a confidence interval, `one_proportion_bootstrap_CI`, is shown below.
+    R code to use simulation methods for one categorical variable to find a confidence interval, `one_proportion_bootstrap_CI` (from the `catstats` package), is shown below.

     ``` r